Jidetireni/docker-nodejs/README.md

 # Docker Node.js Sample

-This repository contains a sample Node.js application containerized with PostgreSQL using Docker.
+This repository provides a Dockerfile for containerizing a Node.js application with PostgreSQL.
+Follow these steps to build and run the application using Docker.

 ## Getting Started